solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

   currentAuthority,
   AuthorityType.CloseMint,
   newAuthority,
-  [],
-  undefined,
-  TOKEN_2022_PROGRAM_ID,
+  [], // No multi-signers in this example
+  Undefined, // Default confirmation option TOKEN_2022_PROGRAM_ID,
 );
 ```

+The `setAuthority` function changes or revokes the authority of a token account,
+mint, or multisig, thereby controlling actions like minting, burning, or closing
+accounts.

 ## Lab

 In this lab, we'll create a mint with the `close mint` extension.
 We will then
 mint some of the tokens and see what happens when we try to close it with a
 non-zero supply (hint, the close transaction will fail).
 Lastly, we will burn
-the supply and close the account.
+the supply and successfully close the account.

 ### 1. Getting Started

-To get started, you can either clone the provided
+To begin, you can either clone the provided
 [starter repository](https://github.com/Unboxed-Software/solana-lab-close-mint-account/tree/starter)
-and then follow the instructions in the `README.md` file to get started.
+and follow the instructions in the `README.md` file.

 Alternatively, you can start from scratch by creating an empty directory named
-`close-mint` and navigate to it.
+`close-mint` and navigate into it.
 We'll be initializing a new project.
 Run
-`npm init -y` and follow through the prompts.
+`npm init -y` and follow the prompts.

 Next, we'll need to add our dependencies.
 Run the following to install the
 required packages: